-The editor provides an interactive environment in which to create and edit C++ source code.
-As well as the usual facilities, such as cut and paste, which you are certainly already familiar with, the editor also provides color cues to differentiate between various language elements.
-The editor automatically recognizes fundamental words in the C++ language and assigns a color to them according to what they are.
-This not only helps to make your code more readable, but also provides a clear indicator of when you make errors in keying such words.
-Another very helpful feature is IntelliSense.
-IntelliSense analyzes the code as you enter it, and underlines anything that is incorrect with a red squiggle.
-It can also provide prompts where the options for what you need to enter next in the code can be determined.
+The editor is an interactive environment in which you create and edit C++ source code.
+As well as the usual facilities such as cut and paste that you are certainly already familiar with, the editor offers a wide range of capabilities to help you get things right.
+For example:

+- Code is automatically laid out with standard indentation and spacing.
+There's a default arrangement for code, but you can customize how your code is arranged in the dialog that displays when you select Tools is Options from the menu. - Fundamental words in C++ are recognized automatically and colored according to what they are.
+This makes your code more readable and easier to follow. - IntelliSense analyzes code as you enter it.
+Anything that is incorrect or any words IntelliSense doesn't recognize are underlined with a red squiggle.
+It also provides prompts when it can determine the options for what you need to enter next.
+This saves typing because you can just select from a list.